-Australians are reeling over the cancellation of their favourite sporting events as a result of COVID-19.
-Many sporting codes are on the edge of financial collapse and their fans are reduced to either reading about the internal squabbles plaguing their sport’s administrative bodies or shaking their heads over player scandals.
+Following the worst of the pandemic, many Australians were reeling over the cancellation of their favourite sporting events as a result.
+Many sporting codes were on the edge of financial collapse and their fans are reduced to either reading about the internal squabbles plaguing their sport’s administrative bodies or shaking their heads over player scandals.
 As a sponsor you may be looking for other opportunities.
 Perhaps you have made the decision to leave the physical world behind and jump into the virtual world of eSports?

 What should be in your sponsorship agreement?